Welcome, fellow writers! What can you learn from me and my journey?

 My Courses Online:

-Though Blog Talk Radio has since closed, links to my old radio shows can still be found on Apple podcasts and here is the list of links: https://docs.google.com/document/d/1hLCU6wPVkRKQpBbElc2KSM7TLjxwOhzW/edit?usp=sharing&ouid=117801568644320780633&rtpof=true&sd=true
+Though Blog Talk Radio has since closed, links to my old radio shows can still be found on Apple podcasts.
+Here is a list of links: https://docs.google.com/document/d/1hLCU6wPVkRKQpBbElc2KSM7TLjxwOhzW/edit?usp=sharing&ouid=117801568644320780633&rtpof=true&sd=true

 Tools I Use:

-H4Y has been my website host for years and their customer service is excellent.
-I now use them for my domain name registrar as well.
+H4Y has been my website host for years, and their customer service is excellent.
+I use them for my domain name registrar as well.
 H4Y link: https://my.h4y.us/aff.php?aff=38

 Next Day Fliers is where I make trifold book lists, bookmarks, postcards, and business cards.
 For graphics to promote my books, I use BookBrush and Canva, or I hire my cover artist.
 I